dpla-attic/Metadata-Analysis-Workshop/README.md

 Platform | Installation Instructions | Link to Installation Help
 ---------|---------------------------|--------------------------
-Windows  | Install Python 2.7.9 or greater (which comes with Pip) by using the installer from the the Python website (the website should auto-detect your OS). | https://www.python.org/downloads/
+Windows  | Install Python 2.7.x (which comes with Pip) by using the installer from the the Python website (the website should auto-detect your OS). | https://www.python.org/downloads/
-Mac OS X | Python 2.7 & Pip is usually pre-installed on Macs OS X. If not, or you want to get a later version, download the installer for 2.7.9 or greater from the Python website (the website should auto-detect your OS). | https://www.python.org/downloads/
+Mac OS X | Python 2.7 & Pip is usually pre-installed on Macs OS X. If not, or you want to get a later version, download the installer for 2.7.x from the Python website (the website should auto-detect your OS). | https://www.python.org/downloads/
-Linux  | Install Python 2.7.9 or greater (which comes with Pip) by using the installer from the the Python website (the website should auto-detect your OS). | https://www.python.org/downloads/
+Linux  | Install Python 2.7.x (which comes with Pip) by using the installer from the the Python website (the website should auto-detect your OS). | https://www.python.org/downloads/

 #### Python & Pip Install Test